Brandon Lee: 1991 to 1993: Hollywood breakthrough

 Lee's next film was 20th Century Fox's Rapid Fire, which premiered on August 22, 1992, and was directed by Dwight H. Little.
+Despite Showdown in Little Tokyos poor box office, Fox liked Lee's performance and thought that he could be a Steven Seagal or Chuck Norris-like action star for the studio.
 Lee plays a student named Jake Lo who witnesses a murder and is put in a witness protection program.
 The film came about when producer Robert Lawrence started working with Lee and noticed his potential to be an action leading man in Hollywood after screening Lee's earlier project Legacy of Rage.
 Lee was involved with the story development, and connected with the plot point where his character loses his father.
 Jeff Imada, the film's stunt coordinator, witnessed Lee bringing a book of work by his father to emotionally prepare himself in the scene where the character loses his dad.
 Imada also said Lee put on muscle for the role.
 Lee and Imada are credited for the fight choreography, the fighting style contain elements of Lee father's Jeet Kune Do.
 Lee was allowed to add some touches of his own humor to the script.
 On playing the character of Jake Lo, Lee said "I always saw that character as not being gung-ho to get himself involved in those situations.
 I wanted to keep that throughout the film, that sarcastic edge.
 So he's not just becoming Joe Action Hero."
 In the US, the film is debuted at No.3 at the box office, making $4,815,850.
 After its 19 weeks run in cinemas, it made a total of $14,356,479.
 Most critics did not like the film, but many of them found Lee charismatic.
 A minority of critics found Rapid Fire to be slick, well acted, and a serviceable action film.
-Also that year, it was reported that Lee signed a three-picture deal with 20th Century Fox and a multi-picture deal with Carolco Pictures.
+Also that year, it was reported that Lee signed a three-picture deal with Fox and a multi-picture deal with Carolco Pictures.
 That year, according to John Lee Hancock, Lee read the first draft of The Little Things (2021), and was interested to act in it.